Practical reading for African manufacturers.

 We write about the questions manufacturers actually ask on live projects: sourcing from China, line economics, digitalisation, and delivery risk.
 The numbers and trade-offs here are the same ones we use inside our own work.
 No hype.
 Just practical answers.

-Practical guides built from real project questions on China sourcing, plant economics, and production-line digitalisation for African manufacturers.
+Built from real project questions on China sourcing, plant economics, and production-line digitalisation for African manufacturers.
 New to the terminology?
 Start with the industrial & production-line glossary.

 12-stage sequence, real cost breakdowns, the failure modes that cost most — and what to do about them.